November 02, 2021 / Educational

 Gold-filled Round Beading Findings

 Round metal beads are a staple among beaders.
 These popular components come in a variety of sizes and materials for all your design creations.
-From sterling silver to yellow and rose gold-filled, they can turn basic beading projects into high-end professional designs.
+From sterling silver to gold-filled, they can turn basic beading projects into high-end professional designs.
 Large round metal beads can be used as focal beads whereas, the small rounds can be used as spacer beads or decorative drops.
-The sky’s the limit with these round metal beads!
+The sky’s the limit with these silver beads!

 Tubes